patomation/hotkey/README.md

   `npm install`
   2. eslint:
   `npm run lint`
-  3. build lib folder with rollup with typescript overides `npm run prebuild`
+  3. build lib folder with rollup with typescript overrides `npm run prebuild`

 ## View The files that will be published